-Ramona E. Romero Vice President and General Counsel, Princeton University Trustee since 2023 Age: 61
+Ramona E. Romero Vice President and General Counsel, Princeton University

-Ms. Romero has been Vice President and General Counsel of Princeton University since 2014.
+Ms. Romero has been Vice President and General Counsel of Princeton University since 2019 and was General Counsel from 2014 to 2019.
 From 2011 to 2014, she was General Counsel to the United States Department of Agriculture.
-Prior to 2011 she held various positions at DuPont, including Corporate Counsel and Senior Counsel.
-She has served as a Trustee of
+Prior to 2011 she held various positions at DuPont, including Corporate Counsel and Senior

-Barnard College since 2019, a Trustee of Legal Services of New Jersey since 2020, a member of the Board of Directors of the National Association of Women Lawyers since 2022, and a Member of the Presidential Commission on White House Fellowships since 2021.
+Counsel.
+She has served as a Trustee of Legal Services of New Jersey since 2020, a member of the Board of Directors of the National Association of Women Lawyers since 2022, and a Member of the Presidential Commission on White House Fellowships since 2021.
+Her past experience includes service on multiple not-for-profit governing boards, including as Trustee of Barnard College from 2019 to 2023.
 She earned a B.A. from Barnard College and a J.D. from Harvard University.
 Ms. Romero provides extensive experience in the areas of law, risk management, and higher education.